-If you get any of these in the morning, you should talk to a doctor.
+If you get any of these, you should talk to a doctor.

 Effective Treatment For Headaches and Migraines

 There are many sleep disorders that can cause headaches, but sleep apnea is the one where treatment has the best chance of success.
 Studies have shown that treatment not only reduces your headaches, but can also reduce your tension, migraine, and cluster headaches too.

 If your doctor suspects a disorder, he may prescribe these medications, especially if you report morning headaches.
 Talk to your doctor about your risk, and never take sedative-hypnotic drugs (such as Ambien).

 Dr. Roger Roubal is the foremost expert in headache treatment in Omaha, Nebraska.
 He can help you get the treatment that is comfortable, convenient, effective, and covered by insurance.
 Please contact our migraine treatment dentists for an appointment.